TanStack/router/docs/framework/react/start/server-functions.md

 export const greet = createServerFn({
   method: 'GET',
 }).handler(async (ctx) => {
-  return `Hello, ${ctx.input}!`
+  return `Hello, ${ctx.data}!`
 })

+greet({
+  data: 'John',
+})
 ```

 ## Validation / Runtime Type Safety

-Server functions can be configured to validate the input parameter at runtime.
+Server functions can be configured to validate their input data at runtime.
 This is useful for ensuring that the input is of the correct type before executing the server function, can provide more friendly error messages, and even power type-safety if configured correctly.

-To enable validation, call the `input` method on the server function.
+To enable validation, call the `validator` method on the server function.
 You can pass a variety of things:

 - A function that returns the valid value and type
 - A thrown error, to indicate that the input is invalid
-- Schema objects that define the shape of the input (the exact shape of the schema object depends on the validation library you choose to use)
+- Schema objects that define the shape of the input data (the exact shape of the schema object depends on the validation library you choose to use)

 ### Basic Validation